CrowdStrike/ember-toucan-core/docs/components/input-field/index.md

 `isDisabled: boolean`
 - Optional

-`hint: string`
+`rootTestSelector: string`
 - Optional
-- adds an `id` attribute to the underlying `field.Hint` component.
-This is linked ot the `aria-describedBy` in the input component.
+- Use this to add a custom test selector, which is added as a value to `data-root-field`

-`error: string`
+`value: string`
 - Optional
-- adds an `id` attribute to the underlying `field.Error` component.
-This is linked to the `aria-describedBy` in the input component.
+- use with @onChange for controlled components

 ## Attributes